 Campbell University’s Physician Assistant Program is a 28 month graduate degree program with 13 months of didactic education and 15 months of supervised clinical experience.
 Graduates will receive the Master of Physician Assistant Practice (MPAP) degree upon successful completion.
-There is a 3 week summative session before graduation.
+There is a 2-3 week summative session before graduation.
 The program starts in mid-August.
 Graduation is in December, after 7 semesters of study and training.
 All didactic courses are held on the main campus.

 The PA program curriculum is a competency-based graduate medical education curriculum.
 The sequence of courses is designed to start with foundation courses in the basic sciences as well as clinical skills.
 Following the initial foundational coursework, subsequent courses teach clinical medical, surgical and pharmacotherapeutical concepts.
 Curriculum content is integrated such that the study of topics in a specific clinical discipline, such as cardiology, includes cardiology in clinical medicine, cardiology diagnostics such as EKG and appropriate laboratories, and cardiology pharmacotherapeutics.
 The history and physical examination course is a foundation course, teaching skills and techniques; the clinical assessment course which follows is a course in which the student practices those skills in supervised settings with patients.
 Assessment of students in the first year is by written examinations, performance on laboratory practical examinations, and participation in small group activities.

 All students complete all didactic elements in the program at the same time.
 All students complete the required clinical experiences.
 The only elective study available in this curriculum is in the second year when students may undertake supervised clinical experiences in two five-week rotations of their choosing.

 Curriculum design and operationalization is guided by the standards of accreditation for physician assistant education, as published by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The ARC-PA accreditation standards describe the required curricular components and required supervised clinical experiences for a program to receive accreditation.
 The curriculum described is designed to meet these accreditation requirements.